prampec/IotWebConf/doc/HackingGuide.md

 behaviour of your parameter handling.
 E.g. by overriding ```storeValue()``` and ```loadValue()``` you can basically convert your internal data format to whatever you like.
-The [Typed parameters](#typed-parameters-experimental) approach is just an excelent example for this option.
+The [Typed parameters](#typed-parameters-experimental) approach is just an excellent example for this option.

 You can also override ParameterGroup class in case you need some special group appearance.